rwblokzijl/Msc-thesis-EuroToken/thesis.md

 The rest of the requirements will only be touched on lightly as they do not pertain to the topic of computer science and fall outside the area of expertise of the author.

+We show how the EuroToken can be used to create:
+    - a scalable CBDC
+    - as well as serve as a private money alternative
+    - and provide all the benefits of programmable money
+    - with the price stability of the euro.

 ## Enhanced digital efficiency